dimagi/commcare-hq/docs/js-guide/amd-to-esm.rst

 <https://github.com/dimagi/commcare-hq/blob/master/docs/js-guide/module-history.rst>`__
 for a more detailed discussion of module types.
 As a quick refresher, here are some definitions:

-AMD (Asynchronous Module Definition)
+Modified AMD (Asynchronous Module Definition)
-    The legacy module type used for older JavaScript modules on HQ.
-    This was the only module type compatible with RequireJS, our first JavaScript bundler.
+    The legacy module type used for older JavaScript modules on HQ, identified by having an ``hqDefine`` statement near the top of the file.
+AMD was the only module type compatible with RequireJS, our first JavaScript bundler.
 It is still needed as a format for modules required by No-Bundler pages.

 ESM (ES Modules)
     The newest module type with updated powerful import and export syntax.
 This is the module format that you will see referenced by documentation in modern javascript frameworks.
+    This is quickly identified by the ``import`` statements at the top used for including dependencies.

 The different types of modules you will encounter are: